NethServer/nethsecurity-docs/openvpn_roadwarrior.rst

 * ``VPN Network``: the virtual network used by clients; every client will receive an IP address taken from this network.
 NethSecurity already suggests an uncommon network to avoid overlaps with other networks used by the firewall

+* ``Dynamic range IP start``: the first IP address that will be assigned to clients connecting to the server; the address must be part of the VPN network.
+  When adding an IP reservation to client, make sure that the IP address is outside the dynamic range.

+* ``Dynamic range IP end``: the last IP address that will be assigned to clients connecting to the server

 * ``Public IP/hostname of this unit``: NethSecurity automatically fills out this field with the public IP address of each configured WAN interface.
   These IPs/hostnames will go into the client configuration.
   The order of the elements is crucial because the connecting client will start contacting the IPs/hostnames beginning with the first in the list and then progressing down the list in case of unavailability.